 The Fisheries Standard Review

-The latest version of our Standard (version 3.0) was published in October 2022 following the most comprehensive review to date.
-The next Standard review will start within five years of this publication, by October 2027.
+The latest version of our Standard (version 3.0) was published in October 2022 following a four-year review.

 The Fisheries Standard Review considers issues raised by stakeholders and data from our own monitoring and evaluation team.
 The aim of this review is to make sure scientific developments and fisheries management best practice are reflected in MSC certified fisheries.